buyvtuygJW/CashZ/README.md

 A budget manager/convertor app made by poor for all poor people.

-My product from my dissertation at USW.
+This is a product of my dissertation at USW.

 Uses:
 - Convert Actual db to Cashew data file.